In an office in Kingwood TX, a doctor in a white coat and gloves carefully observes a young girl in a striped dress displaying tongue thrust.

 How do I know if I have tongue thrust?

-Signs of tongue thrust include noticeable gaps between teeth, challenges with normal swallowing, and speech issues like lisping.
-It’s essential to see a professional for an accurate diagnosis, as these symptoms can be caused by other oral conditions as well.
+Signs of tongue thrust include noticeable gaps between teeth, challenges with swallowing, and problems biting food with the front teeth.
+It’s essential to see a professional for an accurate diagnosis.
+Dr. Paige, at Paige Orthodontics, is now accepting new patients and offers free exams with no referral needed.

 Will my teeth straighten naturally if I correct my tongue thrust?

-While correcting tongue thrust can stop further misalignment, existing dental issues usually require professional orthodontic treatment for correction.
+While correcting tongue thrust can stop further misalignment, existing dental issues often require orthodontic treatment for correction.
 Schedule an evaluation with Paige Orthodontics to explore your treatment options.
+We are now accepting new patients and no referral is necessary.

 How can tongue thrust affect orthodontic treatment?

 Tongue thrust can interfere with orthodontic treatment by resisting tooth movement and potentially prolonging the duration of treatment.
-Professional intervention to manage tongue thrust is critical for optimizing orthodontic results.
+Professional intervention to manage tongue thrusting is helpful for achieving ideal orthodontic results.